Congress makes light of Sibal's resignation | Politics

 AICC General Secretary K C Venugopal said eight former MLAs joined the party in Haryana two days ago, and lamented that such fresh developments were not getting prominence.

-He was responding to PTI's query on the continuing trend of leaders leaving the national party even after the 'Chintan Shivir' held in Rajasthan recently.
+He was responding to PTI's query on the continuing trend of leaders leaving the Congress even after the 'Chintan Shivir' held in Rajasthan recently.

-Venugopal said Sibal, who filed his nomination for the Rajya Sabha as an independent supported by the Samajwadi Party from Uttar Pradesh today, has not said anything against the Congress ideology in his resignation letter.
+Venugopal said Sibal, who filed his nomination for Rajya Sabha as an independent supported by the Samajwadi Party from Uttar Pradesh Wednesday, has not said anything against the Congress ideology in his resignation letter.
+Venugopal declined to comment when asked whether Sibal left the party eyeing only a Rajya Sabha seat as the Congress has no seats in its kitty to accommodate the senior leader.
+The Congress leader also did not respond to other queries like the implications for the party following Sibal's resignation.
+Earlier, talking to reporters in Kochi on Sibal's exit, Venugopal said, ''The space of the Congress is very broad''.
+He said there will be a complete revamp of the party very soon, as more young faces would be inducted in line with the decisions arrived at during the Udaipur conclave.
+He said the Congress will continue to take on the BJP government, ''which has unleashed central agencies including Enforce Directorate (ED), Central Bureau of Investigation (CBI) and Intelligence Bureau (IB) after their opponents to eliminate them politically''. ''There may be setbacks.
+We will take lessons from them and we will overcome,'' Venugopal said, and asserted that the Congress is the one and only party which is capable of taking on the BJP at the national level.

-He declined to comment when asked whether Sibal left the party eyeing only a Rajya Sabha seat as the Congress has no seats in its kitty to accommodate the senior leader.
+Earlier in the day, Sibal announced that he had resigned from the Congress last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)